Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Moderate

-A controlled trial involving 132 participants with persistent fatigue reports a significant improvement in sleep duration and quality after 8 weeks of supplementation with Ganoderma lucidum polysaccharides.
+Longer, better-quality sleep: a controlled trial in 132 participants prone to persistent fatigue measures this improvement after 8 weeks of supplementation with Ganoderma lucidum polysaccharides.

 • Moderate

-Reishi triterpenes help maintain the balance between free radical production and endogenous neutralisation systems, an effect documented in human supplementation studies.
+Less oxidative wear in the body: reishi triterpenes help maintain the balance between free-radical production and endogenous neutralisation systems, an effect documented in human supplementation studies.

 • Moderate

-A randomised placebo-controlled trial shows a significant improvement in well-being scores and a reduction in fatigue in women supplemented with reishi spores for 4 weeks.
+Greater perceived well-being and less fatigue: a randomised placebo-controlled trial measures these effects in women supplemented with reishi spores for 4 weeks.

 • Emerging

-Preliminary human studies suggest an adaptogenic action of reishi, helping the body modulate its physiological response to everyday stress.
+Better adaptation to everyday stress: preliminary human studies suggest an adaptogenic action of reishi, helping the body modulate its physiological response to stressful situations.

 Dosage & Forms